 To comply with New York Section Health Code Section 405 Regulations, ACGME Common Program Requirements and to establish a work environment with physicians fit for duty and conducive to resident/fellow education and the provision of safe and effective patient care.
-The following GME Committee policy has been accepted by the New York State Department of Health and conforms to NYSDOH Section 405 regulations and ACGME requirements revisions which become effective July 1, 2011.
+The following GME Committee policy has been accepted by the New York State Department of Health and conforms to NYSDOH Section 405 regulations and ACGME requirements revisions currently in effect.